blynkkk/blynkkk.github.io/BlynkMainOperations.md

 The ```syncAll``` command set all virtual pin values based on what is currently set on the app.
 In other words every virtual widget will generate BLYNK_WRITE event on hardware side.

+###For app
+In real world your Blynk application will be turned off for a long periods while in pocket.
+But in case you still need to hold your hardware in sync with widgets state even app is offline - you need to call ```Blynk.virtualWrite```.
+Let's assume you have a switch button on virtual pin 1 in app and physical button on hardware.
+You turn off your app.
+Press a physical button and expect to see button turned on when your app goes online.
+So in order to make this assumption true you need to send ```Blynk.virtualWrite(V1, HIGH)``` on physical button press.

+//todo add sketch example.

 [Full Sketch](https://github.com/blynkkk/blynk-library/blob/master/examples/More/Sync/Sync.ino)